RTEMS/rtems-docs/c-user/config/bsp-related.rst

 CONSTANT:
     ``CONFIGURE_MALLOC_BSP_SUPPORTS_SBRK``

-DATA TYPE:
+OPTION TYPE:
-    Boolean feature macro.

-RANGE:
-    Defined or undefined.

-DEFAULT VALUE:
-    This option is BSP specific.
+    This configuration option is a boolean feature define.

+DEFAULT CONFIGURATION:
+    If this configuration option is undefined, then the described feature is not enabled.

 DESCRIPTION:
-    This configuration parameter is defined by a BSP to indicate that it does not allocate all available memory to the C Program Heap used by the Malloc Family of routines.
+    If

+    * this configuration option is defined by the BSP

+    * and :ref:`CONFIGURE_DISABLE_BSP_SETTINGS` is undefined,

-    If defined, when ``malloc()`` is unable to allocate memory, it will call the BSP supplied ``sbrk()`` to obtain more memory.
+    then not all memory is made available to the C Program Heap immediately at system initialization time.
+When :c:func:`malloc()` or other standard memory allocation functions are unable to allocate memory, they will call the BSP supplied :c:func:`sbrk()` function to obtain more memory.

 NOTES:
-    This parameter should not be defined by the application.
+    This option should not be defined by the application.
 Only the BSP knows how it allocates memory to the C Program Heap.